bitcoin-sv/bsv-components-library/doc/README.md

 ### Serializing *Bitcoin Objects*

 Any *Bitcoin Objet* can be Serialzed or Deserialized.
-The way to do it is quite straightforward, and it goes by using the *BitcoinSerialzierFactory* class.
+The way to do it is quite straightforward, and it works by using the *BitcoinSerialzierFactory* class.

-for example, this is an example of Serialzing a *Transaction Input*, a *Transaction output* and a whole *Transaction*:
+For example, this is an example of Serialzing a *Transaction Input*, a *Transaction output* and a whole *Tranaction*:

 ```
 TxInput txInput = ...